China national football team: The Yugoslav era

-After failing to qualify for the 2026 World Cup, Dejan Đurđević took place as the caretaker manager of the national team.
-The team participated in the 2025 EAFF E-1 Football Championship, where they finished in third place after losing 0–3 to South Korea and 0–2 to Japan.
+After failing to qualify for the 2026 World Cup, Dejan Đurđević took charge as the caretaker manager of the national team.
+The team participated in the 2025 EAFF E-1 Football Championship, where they finished in third place after losing 3–0 to South Korea and 2–0 to Japan.

 Shao Jiayi era

-On 5 November 2025, Shao Jiayi was appointed as China's new head coach, stepping away from his managerial position at Qingdao West Coast.
+On 5 November 2025, Qingdao West Coast head coach Shao Jiayi was appointed as the new manager.